The Pizza Calculator: Optimizing Team Fuel for Critical Development Sprints

 The Social Dimension

 Beyond physiological benefits, shared meals create social bonds that strengthen team cohesion.
-Research demonstrates that teams who eat together show increased cooperation and performance—the "commensality effect."
+Research demonstrates that teams who eat together show increased cooperation and performance, known as the "commensality effect".

 Pizza sessions often become meaningful team rituals marking significant efforts or milestones.
 This ritual significance explains why even remote-friendly teams often maintain in-person pizza sessions during critical sprints.